zhihanyang2022/gender-audio-classification/README.md

 You can run `scripts/record_wav.py` in command line to record yourself saying a digit (0-9).

+Despite the fact that the model is trained on spoken digits, it generalizes quite well to spoken words, too.

-The recording lasts for one second so you need to say a digit as soon as you see "Speak now!" in the terminal.
+The recording lasts for one second; you need to say a digit / word shortly after you see "Speak now!" in the terminal.

-You can then move the WAV file into `nb/my_wavs`.
+You can then move the WAVs you recorded into `nb/my_wavs`.

 Finally, you can run `nbs/04_deploy_model.py` to get classification(s).

-Currently, there are 3 WAVs inside `nb/my_wavs`:
+Currently, there are a dozen of WAVs inside `nb/my_wavs`, e.g. "me_eight_male".
-- `me_nine_femaleLike.wav`,
-- `mywife_one_maleLike.wav`
-- `mywife_six_maleLike.wav`

-These are my wife's and my attempt at confusing the model.
-They sound too funny.
+There are also a few my wife's and my attempts at confusing the model.

 ## Setup